Born: 1698, Wyke

 saw a visible Change, he being so chearfull, lively

-and happy, as they never had seen him before.
+and happy, as they never had seen

 This continued with him.
 He was a simple and up-